Basis-Theory/docs/source/includes/elements/vanilla/_elements_services.md

 range.

-You can fetch this same data later with [Get an Atomic Bank API](/api-reference#atomic-banks-get-an-atomic-bank).
+You can fetch this same data later with [Get a token API](/api-reference#tokens-get-a-token).

 <aside class="notice">
   <span>Notice that the actual bank data never leaves the element (iframe) other than to hit our secure API endpoints.</span>